Questions About Image Propcessing

 Continuing to use an image map as part of the navigational system that shows on a handheld may be the best way to provide a good user experience to someone viewing a web page through a phone or PDA.

-While this image processing patent application applies to pages which use image maps as navigation, when trying to take a web page and present it to someone on a handheld device, it may point to some useful image processing techniques that could be implemented in other ways in the future.
+While this image processing patent application applies to pages using image maps as navigation, when trying to take a web page and present it to someone on a handheld device, it may point to helpful image processing techniques that could get implemented in the future.